 If you do nothing, your debt will continue to increase as it accrues interest.
 It is therefore important to address the problem as soon as possible.

-Ameenah skipped a repayment on her credit card last month.
-Her bank sent her a default notice.
+Ameenah has missed a number of payments on her credit card.
+Ameenah’s bank sent her a default notice.
 Ameenah calls Consumer Credit Legal Service (CCLS), because she does not know what the default notice means or what to do.

 We advised Ameenah that a default notice allows her bank to recover the debt from her if she does not fix the default.
-If she cannot pay when she receives the default notice, she may apply to her bank for a hardship variation.
-To find out more information about hardship variation, see our advice on hardship.
+CCLS advised Ameenah of her options including her right to apply for a hardship variation.
+To find out more information about hardship variations, see our information on hardship.

 Information on our website is provided for information only and is not legal advice.
 If you would like legal advice, please message us using the form below for a confidential discussion, or scroll down to see other ways to reach us.